neuraparse/QMANN/data/README.md

-# QMNN Dataset Repository
+# QMANN Dataset Repository

-This directory contains datasets, download scripts, and data validation tools for the QMNN project.
+This directory contains datasets, download scripts, and data validation tools for the QMANN project.

 ## 📊 Available Datasets